 - Determining the best options regarding debt and equity

-The accounting department may be missing critical opportunities if there is no one in the role of the controller.
+The accounting department may be missing critical opportunities if there is no one in the role of controller.
 Not only that, but the CFO may be working overtime to get all the information they need to make accurate decisions.
-Likewise, without a CFO, the larger fiscal picture may get lost, and the company may not have an accurate forecast of future financial health and growth opportunities.
+Likewise, without a CFO, the larger fiscal picture is at stake and the company may not have an accurate forecast of future finances.

-The combined efforts of the CFO and the controller can help your company realize your CEO’s vision.
+The combined efforts of the CFO and financial controller can help the company realize the CEO’s vision.

 Does Your Company Need a Controller or a CFO?

-If you’re struggling to decide whether your company needs a controller, a CFO, or both, here are some things to consider:
+If you’re struggling to decide on whether your company needs a financial controller, a CFO, or both, here are some things to consider: